soojihan/rumour-data-aug/README.md

 Following Rumour Dataset are used in our experiment.

+[Twitter event datasets (2012-2016)](https://figshare.com/articles/Twitter_event_datasets_2012-2016_/5100460) : This is the Tweet corpus that is  used as candidate tweets for data augmentation.

 ## Data Collection

 Data collection is performed to collect social-temporal data set on Twitter platform for rumour candidate tweets.